Ultimate Guide To Winston-Salem Art Galleries & Museums

 (336) 758-5585

-The Charlotte and Philip Hanes Art Gallery is focused on presenting challenging and engaging artwork; mostly contemporary, but sometimes focused on historical works or selections from the breadth of Wake Forest University’s collections.
+The Charlotte and Philip Hanes Art Gallery is focused on presenting challenging and engaging artwork, mostly contemporary but sometimes focused on historical works or selections from the breadth of Wake Forest University’s collections.
 Through 6-8 exhibitions a year, the Hanes Gallery’s goal is to encourage a direct and involving experience with the artwork.

 FREE and open to the public.